How Messy Is a Fiberglass Pool Installation?

 Installation & Construction | Pool Manufacturing Process | Swimming Pool FAQs

-A fiberglass pool installation can will be messy.
+A fiberglass pool installation can be messy.
+Correction, a fiberglass pool installation WILL be messy.
 There's no way around it.

 Inground pool installations, regardless of the type of pool you choose, require giant machinery to rip out a ton of earth and put in your beautiful new pool.
 It's not a clean, tidy process.